 Effective IT offboarding is important because it:

-• Reduces the threat of security issues such as a data breach or ex-employees gaining unauthorized access
+- Reduces the threat of security issues such as a data breach or ex-employees gaining unauthorized access gaining unauthorized access to something like a shared Drive account or SaaS app when you transfer ownership

-Just like the onboarding process aims at getting a new employee plugged into your system and ready to perform their job with minimal friction, IT offboarding is designed to help remove a departing employee while protecting your company’s assets and keeping your data intact.
+Just like the onboarding process aims at getting a new employee plugged into your system and ready to perform their job with minimal friction, IT offboarding is designed to help remove a departing employee while protecting your company’s physical assets and keeping your data intact during employee exit dates.

 IT Offboarding Checklist Template